-In total, 175 cases of tuberculosis in humans were reported in 2019.
-One of these was caused by M. bovis, and the infection was contracted abroad.
+In total, 160 cases of tuberculosis in humans were reported in 2020.
+None of these was caused by M. bovis, and the infections were contracted abroad.

 All cattle, sheep, goats, swine and horses commercially slaughtered were examined post mortem.
-In addition, 205 breeding pigs and 254 breeding bulls were tuberculin tested, and all were negative.
-As part of diagnostic testing, samples from 24 swine, four alpaca and one llama were tested for Mycobacterium spp.
+In addition, 592 breeding pigs and 230 breeding bulls were tuberculin tested, and all were negative.
+As part of diagnostic testing, samples from 57 swine and one camel were tested for Mycobacterium spp.
 Mycobacterium bovis was not detected in any of the samples.
+Two cats were positive for M. microti in 2020.

-M. bovis infection in humans is rarely reported in Norway.
+Mycobacterium bovis infection in humans is rarely reported in Norway.
 Less than 1% of the reported human tuberculosis cases in the last 10 years were caused by M. bovis, and these patients were either infected abroad or many decades ago in Norway.
-Since the mid-1990s, the number of tuberculosis cases caused by M. tuberculosis has increased in Norway due to immigration, but for the last 4 years (since 2013) the number has decreased.
+Since the mid-1990s, the number of tuberculosis cases caused by M. tuberculosis has increased in Norway due to immigration, but since 2013 the number has decreased.